ekrell/icore_website/news/icore_news_20221205.md

 Last week (Dec.
 1), Carly successfully defended her computer science master's thesis proposal.
 I should have announced the defense in the previous email, but I do not get master's student announcements in my inbox.
 Give Carly your congratulations!

+_I will add the abstract here when I get it_

 **Abhishek Phadke's successful dissertation proposal defense**